marcus-downing/wireframe-b/README.md

 ### 1. Create a theme

-Start by copying the `theme-template` folder.
+Start by copying the `theme-template` folder, and renaming it to your desired name.
 It should look something like this:

- - `themes/`
-   - `my-child-theme/`
+  - `example-theme/`
      - `src/`
          - `Gruntfile.js`
          - `package.json`